 So, don’t worry that you don’t know what to do because so many things seem cool.
 Worry about those for whom nothing seems cool.
 They’re the ones who have to drag themselves to work every day and try to care about something that doesn’t really matter to them.

-Be smart about your choice of your first job, but don’t over think it.
+Be smart about the choice of your first job, but don’t over think it.
 This is not going to be your only job.
 And if the decision is still too hard, give us a call.